-Honey bees collect nectar and pollen and consume honey (a nectar derivative, Figure 5) and bee bread (a pollen/nectar mixture stored in combs and later fed to developing bees, Figure 6) as food.
-Digestion of contaminated bee bread and honey can lead to contaminated secretions, including both wax and royal jelly.
+Honey bees collect nectar and pollen and consume honey (a nectar derivative, Figure 5) and bee bread, a pollen/ nectar mixture stored in combs and later fed to developing bees as food (Figure 6).
+Storage of contaminated bee bread and honey can lead to contaminated wax and royal jelly.
 Contaminated bee bread and honey are mixed into brood food, which is composed of glandular secretions of worker bees, and fed to developing larvae.
 Wax is used to construct the hexagonal cells (the "comb") in which queens lay eggs, the brood develops, and honey and bee bread are stored.
-Beekeepers who repeatedly use contaminated comb will continue to expose bees to varying levels of pesticides and their metabolites (break down products).
+Beekeepers who repeatedly use contaminated comb continue to expose bees to varying levels of pesticides and their metabolites (breakdown products).
 Many pesticides are lipophilic (wax-loving), a quality that makes them likely to remain in beeswax.
 Wax slows the degradation of these materials, thus possibly further increasing the exposure of bees to pesticides.
-Investigators surveying US honey bee colonies for pesticide residues have found residues from insecticides, herbicides, miticides, and fungicides in the various hive components (Mullin et al. 2010).
-This and other studies highlight the reality of honey bee exposure to pesticides and emphasize the need for pollinator exposure mitigation programs.
+Investigators surveying US honey bee colonies for pesticide residues have found residues from insecticides, herbicides, miticides, and fungicides in the various hive components (Mullin et al. 2010; Ostiguy et al. 2019).
+These and other studies highlight the reality of honey bee exposure to pesticides and emphasize the need for pollinator exposure mitigation programs.